 A retention bonus — sometimes called a ‘stay’ bonus — is a type of temporary supplemental pay offered to an employee in addition to their regular salary.
 Its purpose is to motivate employees to stay in their current position.

-- The job market is thriving, as a way to stay competitive and hold on to their best talent.
+• The job market is thriving, as a way to stay competitive and hold on to their best talent.

-- The company is experiencing a disruption or transitional period like a merger, acquisition, or organizational restructuring.
+• The company is experiencing a disruption or transitional period like a merger, acquisition, or organizational restructuring.

-- Management suspects a vital employee is about to leave and wants to motivate them to stay.
+• Management suspects a vital employee is about to leave and wants to motivate them to stay.

 A retention bonus agreement usually stipulates how long the employee has to stay with the company

-Bear in mind that retention bonus contracts are open to negotiation, and employees don’t have to accept them if they aren’t reasonable or fair.
+Remember — retention bonus contracts are open to negotiation, and employees don’t have to accept them if they aren’t reasonable or fair.

 US employers should also note that retention bonuses count as taxable income.
 The IRS treats bonuses as supplemental wages and taxes them at a flat rate of 22%.
-But companies can also add bonuses to regular employee salaries, which may put them in a higher tax bracket.
+However, companies can also add bonuses to regular employee salaries, which may put them in a higher tax bracket.

 Factors to consider when deciding on a retention bonus